PostHog/posthog.com/contents/handbook/company/offsites.md

 - We'd encourage you to get an Airbnb for everyone not living in the city, as you automatically get a space you can work from and there's less organizing involved.
 If the group is large enough optimize for multiple apartments in the same building so that you have separate spaces to work / chill / take calls.
 - Specify offsite start and end times down to the hour, for clarity and efficient use of everyone's time.
 - These offsites don't happen very often and involve a lot of travel, so make sure you make the most out of it by having an agenda and an idea of what you want to achieve _before_ the start of the trip.
-- If multiple teams are attending the same offsite make it very clear who is participating in each session.
-Sessions / activities require full particpation from attendees, especially for the likes of a hackathon given it runs over multiple days
+- Make it very clear who is participating in each session.
+Sessions / activities require full participation from attendees, especially for the likes of a hackathon given it runs over multiple days.
+Ideally one person should be responsible for the agenda and run a kick-off at the start of the hackathon.

 Ideas for the agenda: